yogawithivana/yogawithivana.github.com/source/about/index.markdown

 <div class="columns">

 <p>I'm an <a href="http://www.independentyoganetwork.org/" target="_blank">IYN</a> accredited teacher and a devoted student of yoga.
-My yoga journey started with Sivananda yoga and gentle restorative practices of Bihar School of yoga.
-After completing my 200 hrs Yoga Teacher Training I continued learning, diving deeper into the philosophy and history of yoga and finding passion in classical yoga based on Patanjali's Sutras, the mathematics and poetry of yoga.
-I have just returned from India where I completed my 900 hrs Yoga TTC with the <a href="http://theyogainstitute.org/" target="_blank">Yoga Institute Santacruz in Mumbai</a> studying full-time and teaching local people as part of various health camps.</p>
+My journey started with Sivananda yoga and gentle restorative practices of Bihar School of yoga.
+After completing a 200 hrs Yoga Teacher Training I continued learning, diving deeper into the philosophy and history of yoga and finding passion in classical yoga based on Patanjali's Sutras, the mathematics and poetry of yoga.
+I have just returned from India where I completed a 900 hrs Yoga TTC with the <a href="http://theyogainstitute.org/" target="_blank">Yoga Institute Santacruz in Mumbai</a> studying full-time and teaching local people as part of various health camps.</p>

+<div class="ornament" style="margin-bottom: 7em;"></div>

 <p>My asana style is an organic blend of classical Hatha yoga, Sivananda, Iyengar yoga and the moving meditation of Vinyasa Flow, exploring and connecting.
 I also have some hands-on experience in teaching yoga to people with diabetes, cardiovascular disease, hypertension, respiratory and orthopedic problems, pregnancy yoga - prenatal and postnatal and using yoga in dealing with stress management.</p>